Working with Existing Database Tables¶

 Two additional tools support the modeling and generation of an OData service that exposes existing database tables as OData entity sets, with or without OData change tracking or download tracking.

-• The sql-to-csdl tool generates an OData CSDL XML metadata file for the service from a SQL data model which defines the existing database tables.
+sql-to-csdltool generates an OData CSDL XML metadata file for the service from a SQL data model which defines the existing database tables.-

-• The csdl-to-sql tool generates SQL definitions for any additional tables, triggers and views that are required to support the OData service.
+csdl-to-sqltool generates SQL definitions for any additional tables, triggers and views that are required to support the OData service.-

 For offline scenarios, enabling change/download tracking for existing database tables is likely to be more efficient than using a cache database, as it avoids the need to periodically copy back-end data from existing database tables into cache database tables.
 It also ensures that offline-enabled clients can download the most up-to-date information when they synchronize.
 Some additional database workload should be expected due to extra database triggers and client download activity.

-After using the tools, please proceed with setting up Visual Studio Code Commands and Visual Studio Code Tasks, followed by Generating an OData Service and finally Deploying the Generated Service.
+After using the tools, please proceed with setting up Visual Studio Code Commands and Visual Studio Code Tasks, followed by Creating an OData Service.

 The command-line tool accepts a SQL data model as input, and generates an OData CSDL XML metadata file as output.